-The best cucumber tomato salad, made with the finest heirloom tomatoes, fragrant basil, cucumbers and onions in a homemade Italian olive oil and red wine vinegar dressing.
+The best cucumber tomato salad (with Video), made with the finest heirloom tomatoes, fragrant basil, cucumbers and onions in a homemade Italian olive oil and red wine vinegar dressing.

 I’ve been dying to bring back this recipe from the archives, because more than anything it reminds me of the man in the photo, my grandfather.
 This space only exists because of him, and it all started with this rustic salad.